Ways To Engage New Customers

 When you bring on a new client, what should you do to keep them engaged?
 Whichever industry you work in, it is important to handle that transition: from courting a prospective client to engaging effectively with a current one.
 As CEO of Delivered Social, I have had a lot of experience with this onboarding process.
-Here are my top tips for success in this field…
+In this post, I share my top tips in this field.
+Don’t forget to watch this video from my PA, Mackenzie, who summarises some helpful top tips for engaging new customers:

 5. Utilize physical post